Desponark/Idle-RPG-Clone/Readme.md

 IDE used: VS Code
 Status: Working & Finished requirements (but not finished everything planned)

+### Context
+This was an Exam during my education in which I had to recreate certain features from the Game [Idle RPG](https://www.kongregate.com/games/zerokalt/idle-rpg) within one week.
+To summarize the task:
+- Not necessary to make exact copy
+- Code built so game could be easily expanded
+- Beating enemies gives XP, level up gives AP
+- If player dies gets RP depending on level
+- Attributes Strength, Dexterity, Intelligence that can be upgraded with AP
+- Passives Gifted, Thorns, Life Steal that can be upgraded with RP
+- Magic Ability Firebolt that can be unlocked with RP
+- HP Potion I that can be randomly looted of enemies
+- Statistics page for highest level, longest run, time running & monster killed - shown for the current and best run
+- Log-Screen that shows atleast whenever the player died
+- Three different enemies that differ via attacks, hitpoints and chance for HP Potion loot

 # Folder Structure
 - Assets				- All graphical assets used
 - Resources				- Pre-created custom resources